spaansba/ForesightJS/packages/docs/docs/debugging/devtools.md

 ## Development Tools Features

-Once enabled, the ForesightJS Development Tools add several visual layers to your application, including mouse and scroll trajectories and element hitboxes.
+Once enabled, the `ForesightJS` Development Tools add several visual layers to your application, including mouse and scroll trajectories and element hitboxes.
 A control panel also appears in the bottom-right corner of the screen.

 ### Control Panel

+The control panel provides three main tabs for debugging and configuration.
+Each tab serves a specific purpose in understanding and tuning ForesightJS behavior.

+#### Settings Tab

-This panel allows you to change all available [Global Configurations](/docs/configuration/global-settings).
-These controls affect the `ForesightManager` configuration in real-time, allowing you to see how different settings impact its behavior.
+The Settings tab provides real-time controls for all [Global Configurations](/docs/configuration/global-settings).
+Changes made through these controls immediately affect the `ForesightManager` configuration, allowing you to see how different settings impact your app without fiddling in your code.

-In addition to configuration controls, the panel provides two extra key views: one for registered elements and another for displaying emitted event logs.

-#### View currently registered elements

-The control panel also shows an overview of the currently registered elements.
-Next to each element's visibility the element will also show when its currently prefetching and when its done prefetching.
-If you need more detailed information about the prefetching of elements, or the inner workings of Foresight you can change to the logs tab.

-#### View emitted event logs

-This section displays a timeline of emitted enabled Foresight [events](/docs/events), helping you track and understand how the system responds to user interactions and state changes in real time.
+#### Elements Tab

+The Elements tab displays a overview of all currently registered elements within the `ForesightManage`r.
+Each element entry shows its current status through color-coded indicators:

+- 🟢 **Green** - Active visible elements in desktop mode
+- ⚫ **Grey** - Active invisible elements in desktop mode
+- 🟣 **Purple** - Active elements while in touch device mode (all elements, we dont track visibility in this mode)
+- 🟡 **Yellow** - Elements which callbacks are currently executing
+- 🔘 **Light Gray** - Inactive elements

+Each element can also be expanded to reveal its [`ForesightElementData`](/docs/next/getting-started/typescript#foresightelementdata) information including settings, callback status, and metadata.
+A countdown timer appears for elements in their reactivation cooldown period (`reactivateAfter`), clicking this timer will instantly reactivate the element.

+#### Log Tab

+The Log tab displays real-time [events](/docs/events) emitted by `ForesightJS`.
+You can see callback execution times, the full element's lifecycle and other system events.
+Events can be filtered through the devtools initialization configuration or in the control panel itself.

+You can also print out the complete [`ForesightManager.instance.getManagerData`](/docs/debugging/static-properties#foresightmanagerinstancegetmanagerdata) state without having to call it from your code.

 :::caution
 Avoid logging frequently emitted events to the browser console, as it can noticeably slow down your development environment.
 Use the control panel for this instead.